Literature: The Apocalypse Troll

 - See You in Hell: literally Captain Onslow's last words, spoken to Ludmilla as the Defender rams the Troll dreadnaught.
 Both ships are completely annihilated in a huge nuclear fireball.

-- Sole Survivor: Ludmilla and the Troll are the only survivors of a pair of Standard Sci-Fi Fleet battle groups that spent about a month (subjective time, at least, considering that they spent most of that time traveling at relativistic speeds) wiping each other out both before and after they went so fast they went back in time.
+- Sole Survivor: Ludmilla and the Troll are the only survivors of a pair of Standard Sci-Fi Fleet battle groups that spent about a month (subjective time, at least, considering that they spent most of it at relativistic speeds) wiping each other out both before and after they went so fast they went back in time.
 The Troll is unaware that Ludmilla survived for most of the book, however, because he thought he had killed her when he destroyed her fighter over the Atlantic.
 He only learns of her survival when she activates her blaster during the climactic final battle, an instant before she blows him to hell.

 - Standard Sci-Fi Fleet: The general organization of both the Terran Navy and the Kangas.
 The shorthanded human battle group is led by the Defender, which ends up facing off against a Kanga carrier and dreadnaught, after both sides' cruisers and destroyers were destroyed before the big ships managed to defy Einstein.